 Our goal is for all students to enjoy and experience a wide variety of studio art media and processes which are focused on teaching the basic elements and principles of art.
 Our students’ hands-on art-making experiences help develop the early skills that support learning in all of their classes.
-Their visual art experiences are integrally linked to their entire lower school experience through well established programs such as the culture study, visiting authors/artists days, and tie-ins to the science and literature curriculums.
+Their visual art experiences are integrally linked to their entire Lower School experience through well-established programs such as the culture study, visiting authors/artists days, and tie-ins to the science and literature curricula.

 Whole School Celebrations

 Our Lower School is a community, and we believe that coming together for meetings and celebrations is one way for us to promote a sense of belonging among all of our community members.

 - Eagle Talk – Each month, the entire community meets for Eagle Talk.
 At this school-wide meeting, students lead greetings and school accomplishments or events.
 We also use this time to introduce the character value of the month.

 - Culture Study – The Lower School embarks on a month-long immersive, interdisciplinary study of an international culture each year.
 Students learn about the country’s art, people, history, customs and traditions, food, natural resources, and language.
 The study generally lasts for three weeks, and the final week consists of a festival where special projects and experiences take place each day of the week.
 Some of the cultures studied are China, Germany, Korea, Brazil, Mexico, India, and Australia.